 The best time to go to Israel and Jordan is in the spring (March through May) when temperatures are comfortable and the weather is dry.
 Summer can be scorching and winters can be surprisingly cold.
 The fall has cooler temperatures but a higher chance of rain, especially in Jordan.

 Do you have any questions or comments about this Israel and Jordan itinerary?
-Feel free to email us or comment below!
+Feel free to comment below!